Table of Contents

 Nobody knows, but it is absolutely disgusting and utterly shocking that the person in charge of the education of thousands of Europeans doesn’t want to publicly express complete disapproval of the Russian invasion.

-Such a person should not be allowed to lead educational institution in Europe.
+Such a person should not be allowed to lead a European educational institution.

 Is he hiding something?